365Dad Inc.

 Services:

 House of Hope is dedicated to assisting homeless families in Massachusetts.
-We provide services to families referred to us by the Department of Housing and Community Development (DHCD).
-If you are a family or individual experiencing homelessness or are at imminent risk of homelessness, you can contact DHCD directly to gain access to resources and referrals:
+They provide services to families referred to them by the Department of Housing and Community Development (DHCD).
+If you are a family or individual experiencing homelessness or are at imminent risk of homelessness, you can contact DHCD directly to gain access to resources and referrals.

 InnerCity Weightlifting (ICW)